-Beth is currently touring and writing for her next recording project.
-She is also at the helm of a group of over 2,000 women who answer to the moniker “Swamp Sistas” and host gatherings called La Las all over the south.
+Beth has a strong desire to give back to the communities she visits during her tours, so she founded a network of over 2,100 southern women that she dubbed her Swamp Sistas.
+With their help, Beth hosts gatherings called “La Las” around the South.
 The Swamp Sista La Las are celebrations of regional music, food and culture and raise awareness and money for community issues and organizations that are important to the group.

-“Honky Tonk piano worthy of some Jerry Lee Lewis arson.”
+Honky Tonk piano worthy of some Jerry Lee Lewis arson.

 – L.A.
 Weekly (live review)

-“The show is stolen however, by Beth McKee, in a class with a young Bonnie Raitt.”
+The show is stolen however, by Beth McKee, in a class with a young Bonnie Raitt.

 - Nashville Scene (live review)

-“McKee’s vibrant vocals do Charles proud… McKee pulls it off magnificently…spine tingling.”
+McKee pulls it off magnificently…spine tingling.

 – John Conquest, Third Coast Music